 Some documentaries entertain.
 Some educate.
 The Singing Revolution will bring you to your feet, cheering.
 It is the quintessential celebration of the human spirit.

 But it is also a story of national sadness.
-Indeed, few nations suffered as did Estonia during the 20th century.
-After surviving hundreds of years of occupation from foreign powers, Estonia finally established herself a European State in 1918.
+Indeed, few nations suffered during the 20th century as did Estonia.
+After surviving hundreds of years of occupation by foreign powers, Estonia finally established herself a European state in 1918.
 Independence was fleeting, however.
 The secret Molotov-Ribbentrop pact between Hitler and Stalin in 1939 granted Estonia to the Communists.
 Within a year, Stalin had tens of thousands of Estonians murdered.
 There was one Soviet stationed in the country for every 12 Estonians.

 Just two years later Hitler betrayed Stalin and Nazi armies marched into Estonia.
 Thousands more perished.
 In 1944 Stalin re-entered Estonia, ostensibly to “free” the country from the Nazis, and promising free elections.
 The darkness of the Iron Curtain descended instead, and with it, Stalin's purges.
 Once a nation of one million, Estonia would see roughly 300,000 of her own slaughtered in a national and cultural genocide; 70,000 would flee the country.
 Another 30,000 Estonians, the “Forest Brothers,” would take to the woods to hide, some as long as several decades.
 Most would be captured and killed.

 In 1991 Estonia rejected the Soviets, and brought the Evil Empire to its knees by rising to its feet – in song.
 Filmmakers James Tusty and Maureen Castle Tusty have uncovered a true story that would escape the clutches of even the most imaginative in Hollywood.
 “To be an Estonian today,” they explain, “is to have been a member of the Singing Revolution yesterday.”